codingBeanie/electionGraphs/readme.md

 * :white_check_mark:  create a bar graph with results compared to last year
 * :white_check_mark:  create a bar graph with seat distribution in parliament
 * :white_check_mark:  create a visulisation for possible coalitions
-* :large_orange_diamond:  create a pdf/png with all graphs combined
+* :white_check_mark: create a pdf/png with all graphs combined

 ### Extra Goals
 * :white_check_mark:  add styling options/method for customization (color and font-sizes can be changed)